The large scale structure formation in an expanding universe

-The gravitational potential energy $\Phi(r_{1}, r_{2}, \dots, r_{N},t)$ is a function of the relative position vector $r_{ij}=|r_{i}-r_{j}|$ (because the two-body force is a central one) and the cosmological time through cosmological expansion $a(t)$, and is the sum of the potential energies of all pairs.
+The gravitational potential energy $\Phi_{ij}\equiv\Phi(r_{1}, r_{2}, \dots, r_{N},t)$ is a function of the relative position vector $r_{ij}=|r_{i}-r_{j}|$ (because the two-body force is a central one), and the cosmological time (because of its dependence on the cosmological expansion $a(t)$).
+The total potential energy is the sum of the potential energies of all pairs.

 This potential energy $\Phi(r_{1}, r_{2}, \dots, r_{N} ,t)$ can be expressed as